A Business Settling Out of Court Doesn't Mean Admission of Guilt

 Outside of the settlement agreement itself, a business should consider proactive efforts to get ahead of the issue, Clouatre says, and develop a strategy for handling any potential adverse public reaction.
 “You often see press releases of parties that have settled, saying, ‘We’ve decided to settle XYZ lawsuit in the interest of moving forward and preserving the status quo,’ if you will,” Clouatre says, “and I think those are effective.”

 When to Settle and When to Litigate: A Case-By-Case Matter

 If your company is facing legal action, you may be wondering if it makes sense to settle, enter the mediation process, or to fight back and litigate the case.
 There is no one right answer to this question.
 Whether settlement makes sense depends on many factors.
 Generally, considerations include:

 - The amount at stake;

 Exposure is a key consideration, Clouatre says, “in terms of financial outlay or exposure to the public interest.
 For example, could or should have the client acted in a different manner in connection with the complained-of behavior, or is the conduct plausible such that it is explainable in the context of the allegations.”

-It is best to conduct a careful, comprehensive cost-benefit analysis taking court costs and legal fees into account, as well as potential punitive damages and plaintiff’s damages.
+It is best to conduct a careful, comprehensive cost-benefit analysis taking the amount of money in court costs, legal fees, and attorney’s fees into account, as well as potential punitive damages and plaintiff’s damages.
 If you have specific questions about your rights or options, an experienced Colorado business litigation attorney or law firm can provide legal advice.
 A lawyer will be able to help you assess the advantages and disadvantages of each approach, help you take action to protect the interests of your business and provide honest critiques.
 “It’s our job to zealously advocate for that client,” Clouatre says, “but it’s also our job to point out to the client deficiencies in their case.”